-Studying communication develops and enhances an individual's ability to thrive in the workforce and society.
+Studying communication develops an individual's ability to thrive in the workforce and society.
 Communication skills not only enrich relationships, they also help individuals to continually adapt to a rapidly changing world.
-Students learn how to conceptualize and analyze various forms of mediated communication.
+In our program, students learn how to conceptualize and analyze various forms of mediated communication in socio-cultural, aesthetic, civic, and economic terms.
 They also develop practical skills in relation to various modes of communication and forms of media.
-The study of communication can prepare students for careers in such fields as education, journalism, public relations, government and public policy, and advertising.
-It can also help to provide the basis for future graduate study in these fields and others-such as law, library and information science, and media and cultural studies.
+The study of communication can prepare students for careers in such fields as education, journalism, public relations, government and public policy, marketing, and advertising.
+It can also help to provide the basis for future graduate study in these fields and others, such as law and library and information science.